 Finally, Winter personalities often have a flair for the dramatic.
-The high-contrast between winter and the other three seasons, lends itself to embracing the extremes.
-Bright, intense colors paired with geometric shapes, clean lines and uncluttered environments are what make Winter people thrive.
+The high-contrast between winter and the other three seasons lends itself to embracing the extremes.
+Bright, intense colors paired with geometric shapes, clean lines and uncluttered environments are what makes Winter people thrive.
 If this sounds like just the thing for you, read on for tips on how to create your perfect winter space.

 The Many Shades of White